-On the other hand, sleep deprivation can affect the quality of patients’ life by causing lack of concentration, decision making problems, irritability, memory loss and increased emotional instability.
+On the other hand, sleep deprivation can affect the quality of patients’ life by causing lack of concentration, decision-making issues, irritability, memory loss, and increased emotional instability.

 Does Whiplash Get Worse at Night?

 It is true that whiplash can get worse at night.
-The reason lies in the fact that during sleep, a person becomes unaware of one’s surroundings and can get hurt due to posture change.
-Whiplash associated neck pain can also exacerbate when soft muscles are relaxed.
+The reason lies in the fact that while sleeping, a person becomes unaware of one’s surroundings and can get hurt due to posture change.
+Whiplash-associated neck pain can also exacerbate when soft muscles are relaxed.
 Nonetheless, proper use of neck pillows can help in avoiding unnecessary posture changes thereby reducing the chance of neck or head being misaligned.

-Three Tips for Better Sleep with Whiplash Injury
+Tips on How to Sleep with Whiplash Injury

-Are you finding it difficult to sleep after a whiplash?
-Don’t worry it is common among people who suffer from such injuries!
+Are you having difficulty sleeping after a whiplash?
+Don’t worry it is common among people who suffer from such traumas!
 However, to avoid this challenge, there are some important measures that you can take.
 These measures can help you sleep better and recover quicker.